 And you can show evidence of leadership ability, positions of responsibility, of exceeding expectations, seizing opportunities and driving change…

 And you have a minimum of 300 UCAS points or equivalent and are expecting at least a 2.1…

-And you are a UK or EU national…
+And you are currently studying at a UK University…

 And you think you're the best future business leader in the UK, click the big button below.